BAN-AI-Communications/xotpad/README.md

 To exit the interactive PAD, use the `exit` command.

-By default, the interactive PAD will _not_ listen for incoming calls.
-To listen for incoming calls:
+By default, the interactive PAD will _not_ accept incoming calls.
+To listen for, and accept, incoming calls:

 ```
 xotpad -g xot.trysteropac.net -L